php-dev-br/laravel-doc-pt-br/helpers.md

 The `str_contains` function determines if the given string contains the given value:

     $value = str_contains('This is my name', 'my');

     // true

-You may also pass an array of values to determine if the given string contains any of the values:

-    $value = str_contains('This is my name', ['my', 'foo']);

-    // true